Itzblend/DataEngineerHandbook/data-platforms/integrations.md

 ```

 Would you call this an integration? - Well luckily Databricks doesn't call it that, but many of your AI powered start ups do

+Hell, Databricks gives you the option to generate comments for your Delta table with AI before telling you how to read the data.
+Now those familiar with Spark know how to read a Delta table but for those who use Databricks as a Data Analytics Platform, it
+doesn't give you much at all guidance or integrations to work with.

+I can understand moving to Databricks if you want a hassle free managed service Spark but even then there must be cheaper options.
+No wonder Databricks has the reputation of a Data Science factory that produces Notebooks for engineers to decipher into functioning
+data pipelines and of course the big cloud invoices where big chunk of it is labeled "Others" - Very cool

 WIP!
 must address about data abstractions: